arthurabello/nes_ta_stuff/Analytic_Geometry/PSet5.typ

 = Problem 1 (Introductory)

 #rect(width: auto, height: auto)[
-Calculate the determinant of the matrix $A$ below using Sarrus’s rule:
+Calculate the determinant of the matrix $A$ below using Sarrus's rule:

 $
   A = mat(